ncatlab/nlab-content/pages/18090.md

 ###### Remark
 **(terminology issue regarding "compact")**

-beware that the following terminology issue persists in the literature:
+Beware that the following terminology issue persists in the literature:

-Some authors use "compact" to mean "Hausdorff and compact".
+Some authors use "compact" to mean "[[compact Hausdorff space|Hausdorff and compact]]".
 To disambiguate this, some authors (mostly in [[algebraic geometry]]) say "quasi-compact" for what we call "compact" in prop. \ref{CompactTopologicalSpace}.

 =--